juliolmuller/vba-textfile/README.md

 ### Turn Text File Content into Array

-Excellent function to capture tables stored in text files, manipulating the data as a bidimentional array. ***Warning:*** this function works fine only with verywell dimensioned data set.
+`ConvertTextFileToArray()` is an excellent function to capture tables stored in text files, manipulating the data as a bidimentional array. ***Warning:*** this function works fine only with verywell dimensioned data set.
 You **MUST** have your table header on the first line and immediately followed by the data, or you can ommit the header and start the file with the data directly. **Blamk rows or rows with different sizes than your header are not supported.**

 #### Structure